villares/arc_tangents_and_bezier_studies/README.md

 ![sketch_2020_09_26a](https://raw.githubusercontent.com/villares/sketch-a-day/master/2020/sketch_2020_09_26a/sketch_2020_09_26a.gif)
 > from sketch-a-day project, [sketch_2020_09_26a](https://github.com/villares/sketch-a-day/tree/master/2020/sketch_2020_09_26a)

 I have added very little new ideas here, most of my findings & previous studies were moved into the `PRIOR_ART` folder, I tried to attribute stuff with links.
-Please note that the most recent (and maybe unstable?) version of the Python functions shown here is [kept at this other github.com/villares/villares repository](https://raw.githubusercontent.com/villares/villares/master/arcs.py).
+Please note that the most recent (and maybe unstable?) version of the Python functions shown here are kept at this other repository: [github.com/villares/villares](https://raw.githubusercontent.com/villares/villares/master/arcs.py).
+You will probably want to get [`arcs.py`](https://raw.githubusercontent.com/villares/villares/master/arcs.py) and [`line_geometry.py`](https://raw.githubusercontent.com/villares/villares/master/line_geometry.py) it depends on.

 ### Bezier approximation of an arc